kranthiAdd/kranthiAdd/README.md

 - 👀 I’m interested in Machine learning
 - 🌱 I’m currently working on Sentiment Analaysis tools -
-- 📫 How to reach me ...kranthi.addanki@my.jcu.edu.au
+- 📫 How to reach me ...kranthi.addanki@jcu.edu.au

 <!---
 kranthiAdd/kranthiAdd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.